 A Progressive web app should feel like it's part of your device.
-It should be integrated, which means it shows app-like behaviour and uses device capabilities.
+It should be integrated, which means it shows app-like behavior and uses device capabilities.

 The website should be able to run in its own shell.
-This can be achieved by the "add to homescreen" functionality all modern browsers offer.
+This can be achieved by the "add to home screen" functionality all modern browsers offer.
 Each OS has a different way to handle this.
 Android is the most optimized for PWAs.
-When a site is installable, Android simply shows a dialog to add to the homescreen.
+When a site is installable, Android simply shows a dialog to add to the home screen.
 On iOS and Google Chrome, it's a bit more hidden.
-For iOS, you need to access the "add to homescreen" functionality through the share button which is currently hidden in the options.
-On Chrome, a plus button is shown in the search bar when your web app is installable (if you are still using a version prior to Chrome 76, it is hidden in the options).
+For iOS, you need to access the "add to home screen" functionality through the share button which is currently hidden in the options.
+On Chrome, a plus button is shown in the search bar when your web app is installable.

-Besides a standalone app, there are also other app-like features that are present in a PWA, such as app icons, splash screens and theming.
+Besides a standalone app, there are also other app-like features that are present in a PWA, such as app icons, splash screens, and themes.
 But there is still some way to go when it comes to these app-like features.
 To close this gap between web and native, Google has started Project Fugu to document and develop these missing features.

 A PWA should work in all circumstances and should not experience network flakiness.
 This means it should be able to handle all network connections such as very slow 3G and even conditions with no network.